 4. Professional management

 In the event of an actively managed fund, your money is being taken care of by professionals who have tremendous experience in the market.
-Your money is invested in a way such that your returns are maximized.

 5. Risk mitigation

-A fund manager follows the rules laid out by the asset management companies (AMCs) to mitigate various risks.
+A fund manager follows the rules laid out by asset management companies (AMCs) to mitigate various risks.

 For example, the risk is reduced by limiting over-exposure to any particular stock or industry.
 Additionally, parameters like volatility and liquidity are also studied for better risk mitigation strategies.